Skip to content

 Should I Settle a Claim?

 This depends entirely on the situation and claim at hand.
 In 2018, almost $350,000 was paid in medical malpractice claims.
 20% of medical malpractice costs in the US occur in New York with an average of around 85 claims per 1 million residents, making New York the #1 state in paid medical malpractice claims.
 Between 2013 and 2017, insurers paid $31 million for 24 plaintiff judgements while the average settlement is currently $425,000.
 That being said, most claims tend to rule in favor of the defendant, and premiums can often jump when the insurer is forced to settle a claim.
-Having a consent-to-settle clause gives you the choice to decide whether to settle a claim or not—otherwise the insurance company will make that decision for you.
+Having a consent-to-settle clause gives you the choice to decide whether to settle a claim or not—otherwise the medical insurance company will make that decision for you.
 Discuss your situation with your agent and your trusted advisors to make the best decision as to whether to settle.

 Do I Need Consent-to-Settle Protection?